Chronic obstructive pulmonary disease

 - vasculitides and connective tissue disorders

-Symptoms of COPD include dyspnoea on exertion, wheezing, productive cough, pursed-lip breathing, and use of accessory muscles.
-Patients with chronic bronchitis are classically "blue bloaters," while those with emphysema are known as "pink puffers".
-In advanced cases, muscle wasting, asterixis, and peripheral oedema may be seen.
+Symptoms of COPD include dyspnea on exertion, wheezing, productive cough, pursed-lip breathing, and use of accessory respiratory muscles.
+Historically, patients with chronic bronchitis were termed "blue bloaters," while those with emphysema known as "pink puffers".
+In advanced cases, muscle wasting, asterixis, and peripheral edema may be seen.